Meditation is the practice of deeply focusing your mind. It can promote relaxation, mindfulness, and a better sense of inner peace.

 In a small

-According to a 2013 review, mindfulness meditation like Vipassana may help alter parts of the brain involved in anxiety.
+According to a 2013 review, mindfulness programs, including Vipassana meditation, may help alter parts of the brain involved in anxiety.

 Improves mental wellness

 The stress-relieving effects of Vipassana may improve other aspects of mental well-being.

 A 2013 study of 36 individuals upon completing a 10-day Vipassana retreat found a significant increase in well-being and a possible, though inconclusive, improvement in heart function.

 In a 2018 study of 520 individuals, those who practiced Vipassana reported higher levels of:

 - positive relationships

 However, it’s important to note this latter study was conducted as part of a research paper, and wasn’t published in a peer-reviewed journal.